Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Results

-\subsubsection{Applications}
+\subsection{Applications}

-This part establishes both numerical and experimental evidence on some applications to characterize the adaptability of the QDM introduced above.
-Firstly, we employ the QDM to predict a cosine-wave signal with single channel.
-In the context of composite signal functions, our approach effectively captures the characteristics inherent in superpositions of different cosine-wave signals with the architecture depicted in Fig.~\ref{fig:setting} (c).
+{\raisebox{0.5ex}{\rule{.5cm}{0.5pt}}} \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}} This part establishes both numerical and experimental evidence on some applications to characterize the adaptability of the QDE introduced above.
+Firstly, we employ the QDE to predict a cosine-wave signal with a single channel.
+In the context of composite signal functions, our approach effectively captures the characteristics inherent in superpositions of different cosine-wave signals with the architecture depicted in Fig.~\ref{fig: illustr}(c).
+To further demonstrate the QDE's versatility, we assess its denoising capability on signals exposed to uniform noise.
 For benchmarking purposes, we compare it with the performance using QRC.
+Due to the existence of local minima in the QDE optimization landscape, we report the median performance over multiple initial parameter sets.
+The distribution of these performances is illustrated using a violin plot, as shown in Fig.~\ref{fig: scaling}, taking the cosine-wave signal as an example.
+In contrast, the QRC model, trained via linear regression, demonstrates less sensitivity to initial parameters; thus, we report the average performance over 100 realizations varying only hyper-parameters, excluding training parameters.
 Additionally, we focus on long-term time series and noisy simulations, training and forecasting them at a ratio of $1:10$ under the influence of depolarizing or amplitude-damping noise.
 Notably, an experimental test on a superconducting quantum computer indicates significant promise for real-world time series processing.

-We designed the hardware-efficient ansatz (HEA) in this application and tailored the number of linear-composite channels to align with the task's complexity.
-For more details about the architecture design and initial settings, see Sec.~\ref{sec:settings} of Methods.
+We employ the HEA architecture in these applications~ and tailor the number of linear-composite channels to align with each task's complexity.
+By default, to evaluate per-step predictive accuracy and enable fair comparisons, we report one-step predictions, i.e., at each time step the ground-truth value is provided as input, consistent with standard QRC evaluations.
+Nevertheless, because QDE is designed for multi-step forecasting, we also provide autoregressive (multi-step) simulation results and analyses in Secs.~\ref{sec: noisetype}--\ref{sec: analysis}.
+For datasets in which the input and target signals arise from different feature sets (e.g., NARMA), we report only one-step prediction results throughout this work.